vicontiveros00/vicontiveros00/README.md

 ### Hello!
 Moi! 👋

-- 🔭 I’m currently working on sharpening my skills even further as a front end developer.
+- 🔭 Currently sharpening my skills even further as a front end developer.
 Hoping to expand more into back end concepts!
 Currently building something great.
-- 🌱 I’m currently learning more about how to create an API and create middleware for it.
+- 🌱 Learning more about how to create an API and create middleware for it.
 - 📫 You can reach me [here](https://vicontiveros00.github.io/#contact).

 <h3 align="left">Languages and Tools:</h3>